Locationing at its Core: Tracking Items, Assets, Equipment, People, and Data in Real-Time

 Healthcare – Asset Tracking, Compliance, Patient flow, Safety, Workflow optimization.

-Zebra locationing solutions have a lot of applications across industries.
-Furthermore, their implementation in the real world has produced exciting results.
+Locationing technology solutions have a lot of applications across various industries.
+Furthermore, implementation in current businesses has produced exciting results.
 Locationing has brought innovative change and added insights into decision making in automotive, aerospace, athletics and healthcare industries.

 Sports – The Zebra Sports Solution enables a trove of data for real-time insight.
 As its full spectrum of capabilities continues to be leveraged across multiple sports properties, its impact will be significant.
 With Zebra’s partnership with the NFL, new player tracking insights will forever transform coaching and player personnel evaluations.